 Whilst very much an active foodie adventure, the level of activity on this trip is fairly low with walking distances of just a few km.
 However, on most days you are outdoors and on your feet experiencing the towns and countryside on foot.
 For those who prefer a more physical adventure, there are opportunities for longer walks in Aracena and Alcornocales Natural Parks, but otherwise it's a moderate activity level, with hikes up to three hours.

-This holiday really offers an excellent collection of very comfortable hotels, even luxurious, but most importantly we believe they offer character and variety, making your accommodation a key part of your holiday.
-See the summary section below to see the hotels we use on this trip.
+This holiday really offers an excellent collection of very comfortable hotels all owner operated and in great locations, making your accommodation a key part of your holiday.

 Most hotels are historical buildings that have been renovated, therefore maintaining the cultural heritage of the area at the same time as promoting its enjoyment in comfort.
 This is something we deeply support in Pura Aventura.
 In terms of weather, western Andalucía is fantastic to visit any time from March through December.
 July and August are too hot for most people to enjoy.
 Rains tend to come in January/February.

 This whole area is a living cultural experience thanks to the mix of cultures that have passed by, from the Phoenicians and Romans to the long lasting presence of the Moors and the Christian reconquest.
 And the gypsy culture is writ large all over this part of the country.
 All layers of this history are still visible today and form much of the basis of Spanish culture more generally.